8 Best Materials That Can Substitute Wood

 Bamboo is usually harvested for one to five years as softwood, and between 10 to 15 years as hardwood.
 It's also possible to harvest every two years.

-In recent years, bamboo slowly emerged as a promising alternative to traditional raw materials as being eco-friendly and sustainable building material.
+In recent years, bamboo slowly emerged as a promising alternative of wood for furniture materials as being eco-friendly and sustainable building material.
 In the past, bamboo had been associated with ladders and scaffolding.
 In the last few years, however, manufacturers have started considering other uses of the plant.

 3. Wood Composite

 Wood composites are a wide range of products made up of wood elements held together by a binder.
-The industry has seen a recent surge in popularity as demand increases for wood alternatives.
+The industry has seen a recent surge in popularity as demand increases for alternatives to wood.
 One major reason for this is because wood composites are made using smaller trees and wood waste materials thus reducing the need to cut down old-growth trees.

 Composite wood products are used in different ways which include residential and commercial construction.
 It is commonly used to replace steel in beams and joists used in building projects.
 But composites are popularly used as outdoor deck flooring as well as fencing, railings, benches, and door frames.